Neuromodulation: Cholinergic system

 The cholinergic system consists of projection neurons from the pedunculopontine nucleus, laterodorsal tegmental nucleus, and basal forebrain and interneurons from the striatum and nucleus accumbens.
 It is not yet clear whether acetylcholine as a neuromodulator acts through volume transmission or classical synaptic transmission, as there is evidence to support both theories.
 Acetylcholine binds to both metabotropic muscarinic receptors (mAChR) and the ionotropic nicotinic receptors (nAChR).
 The cholinergic system has been found to be involved in responding to cues related to the reward pathway, enhancing signal detection and sensory attention, regulating homeostasis, mediating the stress response, and encoding the formation of memories.

 GABA

 Gamma-aminobutyric acid (GABA) has an inhibitory effect on brain and spinal cord activity.
+GABA is an amino acid that is the primary inhibitory neurotransmitter for the central nervous system (CNS).
+It reduces neuronal excitability by inhibiting nerve transmission.
+GABA has a multitude of different functions during development and influences the migration, proliferation, and proper morphological development of neurons.
+It also influences the timing of critical periods and potentially primes the earliest neuronal networks.
+There are two main types of GABA receptors: GABAa and GABAb.
+GABAa receptors inhibit neurotransmitter release and/or neuronal excitability and are a ligand-gated chloride channel.
+GABAb receptors are slower to react due to a GCPR that acts to inhibit neurons.
+GABA can be the culprit for many disorders ranging from schizophrenia to major depressive disorder because of its inhibitory characteristics being dampened.

 Neuropeptides

 Neuropeptides are small proteins used for communication in the nervous system.
-Neuropeptides represent the most diverse class of signaling molecules.
+Neuropeptides represent the most diverse class of signaling molecules, and vary considerably between animals.
 There are 90 known genes that encode human neuropeptide precursors.
-In invertebrates, there are ~50 known genes encoding neuropeptide precursors.
+In the fruit fly Drosophila there are ~50 known genes encoding precursors, and in the worm C. elegans 120 genes specify more than 250 neuropeptides.
 Most neuropeptides bind to G-protein coupled receptors, however some neuropeptides directly gate ion channels or act through kinase receptors.